ULL-ESIT-PL/babel-learning/doc/tan-liu-article/plugin-first-approach.md

 ```
 Now, if we want to run it we have to provide the `currying` function.

+We can concatenate as prefix file the `currying` function followed by the output:
 ```sh
 ➜  babel-learning git:(main) ✗ cat src/tan-liu-article/{currying.cjs,output.js}
 function currying(fn) {